transloadit/node-sdk/README.md

 Replays the assembly identified by the given `assembly_id`.
 The `options` parameter must contain an `assembly_id` key containing the assembly id.
 Optionally you can also provide a `notify_url` key if you want to change the notification target.

 ### Assembly notifications

 #### TransloaditClient.replayAssemblyNotification(options, cb)

 Replays the notification for the assembly identified by the given `assembly_id`.
 The `options` parameter must contain an `assembly_id` key containing the assembly id.
 Optionally you can also provide a `notify_url` key if you want to change the notification target.

+### Templates

+#### TransloaditClient.editTemplate(templateId, params, cb)

+Updates the template represented by the given <code>templateId</code> with the new value.
+The <code>params</code> works just like the one from the **createTemplate** call.

+#### TransloaditClient.getTemplate(templateId, cb)

+Retrieves the name and the template JSON for the template represented by the given templateId.

+#### TransloaditClient.deleteTemplate(templateId, cb)

+Deletes the template represented by the given templateId on Transloadit.

+#### TransloaditClient.listTemplates(params, cb)

+Retrieves a list of all your templates from Transloadit.
+The <code>params</code> parameter can contain properties such as "order", "sort", and "page".
+For a list of all available params please check [this entry](https://transloadit.com/docs/api-docs#retrieve-template-list) in the Transloadit API docs.

 ## Contributing